marneypratt/introR4bio/README.md

 ## Install/Update R and RStudio

-The directions below assume you have access to R and RStudio.
-Check with your instructor to see if you will be using a cloud-based version of RStudio.
+To use the interactive **Intro to R for Biology** Swirl course you need access to R and RStudio.
+Check with your instructor to see if you will be using a cloud-based version of RStudio (RStudio Server, RStudio Cloud).
 Even if you will be using a cloud-based version, it is good to have a backup of the software on your computer.
 If you need or want to install R and RStudio on your computer, you can follow these instructions - [Installing R and RStudio](https://moderndive.com/1-getting-started.html#installing)

 If you already have R and RStudio installed on your computer, then please update them if you do not have the latest versions.
 You can use the general instructions for how to update here (just note to use the latest versions of the programs and packages rather than the version listed here) - [I have R Installed](https://jennhuck.github.io/workshops/install_update_R.html#%E2%80%9Ci_have_r_installed%E2%80%9D)